georgiaapn/agentic-fitness-supervisor/README.md

 https://github.com/hasaneyldrm/exercises-dataset/tree/main/data
 ```

-The repository states that code, tooling, dataset structure, instruction text, and translations are MIT licensed.
+The repository states that code, tooling, dataset structure, instruction text,
+and translations are MIT licensed.

 Important media exception:

 - exercise media under `images/` and `videos/` is not covered by MIT;
 - media is attributed to Gym visual;
 - cloning the dataset does not grant reuse rights for that media;
-- this project should ingest only the JSON exercise data and avoid redistributing exercise media unless separate rights are obtained.
+- this project ingests exercise JSON data and does not redistribute exercise
+  image/video media.

 ### Nutrition Dataset